h8rtv/diagon.nvim/README.md

 # diagon.nvim
-Wrapper for [Diagon](https://github.com/ArthurSonzogni/Diagon) interpreter directly inside neovim.
+Wrapper for [Diagon](https://github.com/ArthurSonzogni/Diagon) directly inside neovim.
 Rewrite of the [vim-diagon](https://github.com/willchao612/vim-diagon) plugin using lua and plenary to communicate with the diagon CLI.

 ## Prerequisites